 Keywords: deception, cunning strategy, partial truth, avoiding confrontation, calculated risk, evasion, self-reliance

-The Seven of Swords is the trickster of the suit — a figure slipping away at dawn with five swords in their arms, glancing back over one shoulder with an expression that is equal parts calculation and exhilaration, leaving two swords behind because even they can only carry so much.
-This card asks you to be honest about the places in your life where strategy has shaded into deception — whether you are the one doing the maneuvering or the one being maneuvered around.
+This card asks you to be honest about the places in your life where strategy has shaded into deception -- whether you are the one doing the maneuvering or the one being maneuvered around.
 There is a kind of intelligence celebrated here that is real and sometimes genuinely necessary: the ability to work around obstacles, to be nimble where others are rigid, to gather what you need before the alarm is raised.
-But this intelligence has a shadow, and the shadow is the slow erosion of trust — your trust in others and others' trust in you.
+But this intelligence has a shadow, and the shadow is the slow erosion of trust -- your trust in others and others' trust in you.
 The Seven of Swords does not ask you to be naive; it asks you to be honest about when cleverness has become a substitute for courage.